 - Color

 - Extended highlighting

 - Highlighting

+- Programmed symbol set

 - Protection

 - Visibility.

 This option is designed to be issued from a macro, particularly when you are creating display panels and other interactive information.
 It applies to lines reserved by the SET RESERVED subcommand.